Trout Fishing in America (duo): 1990s

 After Big Trouble became popular among fans with young children, Trout Fishing in America began releasing more children's albums alongside their existing repertoire of folk music.
 Their 1992 album Over the Limit, one of their folk-oriented releases, was named by the National Association of Record Distributors (now American Association of Independent Music) as Independent Pop Album of the Year.
-The album included several session musicians and other personnel who would appear on their later projects.
-This included drummer Mitch Marine and keyboardist/guitarist Carl Finch, the latter of whom also served as producer.
-Grimwood and Idlet wrote most of the album by themselves except for "Sing It One More Time Like That", also a cover of David Egan.
+The album included several session musicians and other personnel.
+This included drummer Mitch Marine and Carl Finch, who played keyboard and guitar in addition to serving as producer.
+Grimwood played both bass guitar and upright bass, while Idlet played both acoustic and electric guitars.
+The two wrote most of the album by themselves except for "Sing It One More Time Like That", also a cover of David Egan.
 Also by this point, the duo relocated to Arkansas.
 In 1993, Trout Fishing in America was approached by representatives of the television network Nickelodeon to create a television pilot called The Trout House, but it was not picked up for a series.
 This was followed in 1994 by a pair of albums targeting both demographics: Mine! for children and Who Are These People? for adults.
 Terri Langford of the Associated Press wrote of these two albums that "sometimes it's hard to tell which CD is for which target group" while speaking favorably of the duo's musical diversity.

 They returned to folk rock for 1996's Reel Life, a mix of live and studio recordings.
 Once again, Grimwood and Idlet wrote most of the album themselves, excluding three cover songs.
 These were of Homer and Jethro's "Don't Let the Stars Get in Your Eyeballs" (a parody of "Don't Let the Stars Get in Your Eyes"), Gordon Lightfoot's "Ode to Big Blue", and Little Feat's "Dixie Chicken".
-Fitch and Marine also played on some tracks on this album, while session musician Milo Deering contributed on steel guitar and mandolin.
+Finch and Marine also played on some tracks on this album, while session musician Milo Deering contributed on steel guitar and mandolin.
+Writing for the Cedar Rapids, Iowa Gazette, Rebecca P. Lindwall praised the album's instrumentation, as well as the "homespun" lyrics of the ballad "Lightning".
 This was followed by 1997's My World, another children's album which the duo recorded in Nashville, Tennessee.
 After it was 1998's Family Music Party, their first live album.
 Paul Collins of AllMusic wrote of this album that it was "a fine addition to any parent's collection of children's music."
 In 1999 the duo released the album Closer to the Truth.
 While this was one of their folk albums, Idlet noted that "there's nothing on it that a kid couldn't hear".
-It peaked at number 26 on the Americana albums charts of the defunct Gavin Report.
+It peaked at number 26 on the Americana albums charts of Gavin Report.
 Tom Infield of The Philadelphia Inquirer thought the album displayed the duo's musical influences and variety.
-He also noted that the duo's music had become popular on WXPN, a college radio station in Pennsylvania which incorporated their music into a special children's show.
+He also noted that the duo's music had become popular on WXPN, a college radio station in Pennsylvania which at the time had a show dedicated to children's music.